Image-Analysis-Hub/Pasteur-BioImage-Analysis-Course-2025/ECI track.md

 ### 9:30 - 10:30 - General introduction

-> All

 Welcome to the course.
 Installing the required software.

-### 10:30 - 12:30 - Lecture: Introduction to Bioimage Analysis
+### 10:30 - 12:30 - Lecture: _Introduction to Bioimage Analysis_

 > Mélodie AMBROSET